 Your air-conditioning system is not designed for hydrocarbons, such as a blend of isobutane and propane.
-There is evidence from the growing use of hydrocarbons in air-conditioning systems that they are not the effective ‘drop in’ replacement claimed by some, and that they can cause damage to your air-conditioning system.
+There is evidence from the growing use of hydrocarbons in air-conditioning systems that they are not the effective ‘drop-in’ replacement claimed by some, and that they can cause damage to your air-conditioning system.

 Of greater concern, hydrocarbons mixed with air are highly flammable or explosive.
 If released into the cabin of a vehicle, there is a very high risk of the hydrocarbons igniting, causing injury or even death.

-Those in favour of hydrocarbon use in motor vehicle air-conditioning claim the refrigerant is safe.
+Those in favor of hydrocarbon use in motor vehicle air-conditioning claim the refrigerant is safe.
 They say that because there are other flammable substances in motor vehicles, like petrol and LPG, the flammability of hydrocarbons is not a concern.
 However, the flammability of petrol and LPG is essential as a fuel.
 It is not a desired property of refrigerant to ignite, just that it transfers heat.

-From the Australian experience there are numerous anecdotal cases of fire and injury caused by hydrocarbon retrofit in vehicle air-conditioning.
+From the Australian experience, there are numerous anecdotal cases of fire and injury caused by hydrocarbon retrofit in vehicle air-conditioning.
 These cases are often not reported when it becomes clear that the action of adding hydrocarbon has endangered worker safety and that insurance claims may not be successful because the vehicle was modified in a way that caused the loss.

 In April 2014, two workers were injured in Western Australia when hydrocarbon in the vehicle they were driving escaped from the air-conditioning into the vehicle following component failure.
 The refrigerant ignited as it came out of the vents, burning hands and faces.